 The problem with that is that the club will certainly market this as “made by Invisalign,” and consumers will perceive it to be the same.

-To wit… I got the email below from a patient this week.
+To wit… I got an email from a patient this week.
 He had come to see me for a Six Month Smiles (SMS) evaluation.
 He told me he was considering doing it himself with the club.
 I felt he was not a candidate for SMS, and it was a case beyond my comfort zone for Invisalign in my general practice.
 So, I referred him to an orthodontist.
 I’m a general dentist with many years of experience providing limited cosmetic orthodontic treatment, and I determined his case was not appropriate in my practice.
 It warranted the services and attention of an orthodontist.
 Yet, I’m sure he’ll be “approved” for self-treatment. 😐

 I turned down the “opportunity” to help him with impressions.
-Perhaps I should have offered to do it for only $4,990? 😉 I joke, of course.
 I do understand the issue of affordability with patients who simply don’t have $5,000++ to spend.
 But, I take issue with the notion that they’re getting the same thing for $1,500 online.
 And, I would be concerned about doing the impressions and then potentially risking some vicarious liability, should things go south.

 Ah… but, the club has figured out a way to get around the impression issue.
 They’re apparently setting up “Impression shop” across the country, where “techs” will do intraoral scans.

 “We’re getting Invisalign wholesale!”

 As I predicted, consumers are going to understandably assume that do-it-yourself ortho with SDC is the “same thing” as Invisalign.
 It perpetuates the mistaken assumption that dentists are simply retailers or “middlemen” for the aligner device.
 I’ve already seen consumers on SDC social media sites claim that SDC is “wholesaling” aligners to the public.
 They don’t recognize that orthodontic treatment is a SERVICE, not a device or retail commodity.